Solar Batteries 101, Part 2: Buying Battery Storage

 Once a solar battery reaches the end of its warranty, degradation is not linear.
 Sharp declines are likely.

 Let’s use the Tesla Powerwall’s warranty as an example.
 It says the battery will provide 70% of its initial 13.5 kWh capacity after ten years.
-This works out to 3% annual degradation.
+This works out to a little over 3% annual degradation.

 Tesla Powerwall warranty degradation